A Tight Bound of Hard Thresholding: The Key Bound

 \section{The Key Bound}

 We argue that the conventional bound~\eqref{eq:old} is not tight, in the sense that the equality therein can hardly be attained.
-To see this, recall how the bound was derived for a $k$-sparse signal $\ba$ and a general one $\bb$~(see, e.g.,~\cite{needell2009cosamp}):
+To see this, recall how the bound was derived for a $k$-sparse signal $\bx$ and a general one $\bb$:

 where the last inequality holds because $\Hk{\bb}$ is a best $k$-sparse approximation to $\bb$.
 The major issue occurs in $\xi$.
-Though it is the well-known triangle inequality and the equality could be attained if there is no restriction on the signals $\ba$ and $\bb$, we remind here that the signal $\ba$ does have a specific structure~--~it is $k$-sparse.
-Note that in order to fulfill the equality in $\xi$, we must have $\Hk{\bb} - \bb = t(\bb - \ba)$ for some $t \geq 0$, that is,
+Though it is the well-known triangle inequality and the equality could be attained if there is no restriction on the signals $\bx$ and $\bb$, we remind here that the signal $\bx$ does have a specific structure~--~it is $k$-sparse.
+Note that in order to fulfill the equality in $\xi$, we must have $\Hk{\bb} - \bb = \gamma(\bb - \bx)$ for some $\gamma \geq 0$, that is,

 One may verify that the above equality holds {\em if and only if}